top of page

 The Amazing Spider-Man Season 1

 A slight improvement.
-Added a utility belt to mask the wire work & thankfully gave up on the green screen.
-Night of the Clones is the standout with its gun-toting Ben Reilly, but the plot abruptly solves itself before much fun is had.
+They cleverly added a utility belt to mask the wire work and thankfully gave up on the green screen.
+Night of the Clones is the standout with its gun-toting take on Ben Reilly, but the plot again abruptly solves itself before It really gets to take off.

 Premiere: Apr 5, 1978